stanley-1/tp/docs/DeveloperGuide.md

 *MSS*

-1. User requests to list contacts
+1. User requests to list contacts.
-2. SociaLite shows a list of all contacts
+2. SociaLite shows a list of all contacts.

     Use case ends.